169 1990s Trivia Questions (Ranked from Easiest to Hardest)

 So, grab a pen and paper, and get ready to test your knowledge of the decade that brought us Nirvana, Friends and the World Wide Web.
 Let's see how well you remember the 1990s!

-1. What is the name of the stock market bubble that occurred in the late 1990s fuelled by investment in Internet-based companies?
+1. What is the name of the stock market bubble that occurred in the late 1990s fueled by investment in Internet-based companies?
 The common name of this stock market bubble takes its name from a top-level domain in the Domain Name System.
-Other top-level domains include “edu” and “org.”
+Other top-level domains include “.edu” and “org.”

 Answer: Dot-com bubble